Data Corruption and Loss¶

 Theft And Accidents¶

-Do not underestimate it.
-Those two factor account for 86% of notebook and 46% for desktop system data losses.
+Do not underestimate the potential for data lost to theft or accident.
+Those two factors account for 86% of notebook and 46% for desktop system data losses.
 For notebooks, theft counts for 50% alone.

 Malware¶

-Data loss due to viruses is less grave than common wisdom make you believe.
+Data loss due to viruses is less grave than common wisdom would have you believe.
 It accounts for less damage than theft or re-installations, for example.
-And it is limited to Microsoft OS users.
-Apple users experience very few viruses and under Linux they haven’t been around for quite some time now.
+While malware used to be mostly limited to Microsoft OS, the frequency of attacks on Linux and Apple systems has grown.

 Human and Data Loss¶

 Human error, as in everything, is a major problem in data loss.
-Take a deep breath and stop.
-Panic is a common reaction, and people do really stupid things.
+People do really stupid things.
 Experienced users will pull the wrong drive from a RAID array or reformat a drive, destroying all their information.
 Acting without thinking is dangerous to your data.
-Stop stressing about the loss and don’t do anything to the disk.
-Better yet, stop using the computer until you have a plan.
-Sit down and explain you plan to a laymen or better, laywoman.
-You will be amazed how many stupid ideas you’ll discover yourself in such an exercise.

-If your disk is making weird noises, normal file recovery software isn’t going to work.
-Do a quick backup if that is going to happen to you.
+If your disk starts to make weird noises, normal file recovery software isn’t going to help.
+Do a quick backup.
 If the drive is still spinning and you can’t find your data, look for a data recovery utility and backup to another computer or drive.
-An Universal and powerful solution can be to use CloneZilla open-source suite.
-The important thing is to download them onto another drive, either on another computer, or onto a USB thumb drive or hard disk.
-It is good practice to save the recovered data to another disk. dd tool is your friend on Linux systems.
+A universal and powerful solution can be to use CloneZilla open-source suite.
+The important thing is to download your data onto another drive, either on another computer, or onto a USB thumb drive or hard disk.
+It is then always good practice to save the recovered data to another disk. dd tool is your friend on Linux systems.

 Common Myths Dispelled¶